yairm210/Unciv/README.md

 If you really want to, you could install Android Studio and build it yourself :)

+## How can I learn to play?
+Where's the wiki?

+All the tutorial information is available in-game at menu > civilopedia > tutorials

+All the information is included in the amazing [Civ V wiki](https://civilization.fandom.com/wiki/)

+Since this is a Civ V clone, you can search Google for how to play Civ V and there are loads of answers =)

+Alternatively, you could [join us on Discord](https://discord.gg/bjrB4Xw) and ask there =D

 # Contributing

 ## How can I help?